varapp/varapp-docs/docs/src/deployment.rst

 The destination folder is the one indicated by ``DocumentRoot`` in the usual Apache configuration file (`httpd.conf`, see below).

+Edit the configuration file ``app/conf/conf.js`` to specify the the ``BACKEND_URL``, that all REST calls will use.
+E.g.: "`http://127.0.0.1:8000/varapp`" for the default local dev server, or "`https://varapp-demo.vital-it.ch/backend`" for our demo server (HTTPS).

 From source
 ...........